ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

 `print_string`, `print_int`, `print_float`, etc. So when you use
 `Format`, open it systematically at the top of the file.<br />
-If you don't open `Format` you could miss the qualification of a printing function, and this could be perfectly silent, since many `Format`'s functions have a correspondent in the default environment (`Pervasives`).
+If you don't open `Format` you could miss the qualification of a printing function, and this could be perfectly silent, since many of `Format`'s functions have a counterpart in the default environment (`Pervasives`).
 Mixing printing functions from `Format` and `Pervasives` leads to subtle bugs in the display, that are difficult to trace.
 For
 instance: